Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Make fitted bed sheets.
 That's right!
 Last week I was going through my sheet sheets and found I had more king sheets than queens.
 I didn't really need the extra kings so I decided to cut down the king fitted sheets and make queen fitted sheets.

 I have a water bed and sheets for it never go on sale.
 I found a pair of king size sheets at our local little thrift shop really cheap.
-When I got home, I put the fitted bottom on our bed to see how short it was and measured how much more sheet I needed to tuck in.

 Here is a tip to to stretch dollars for those buying new pillows.
 What I do when they go flat is to put two flat pillows in my pillow shams to have a nice plump sham.